Security Solutions for SaaS Company Leaders

 Common Questions About B2B SaaS Security

-Start by getting prepared with security processes and operations before you're under pressure.
-When enterprise customers start consistently asking for SOC 2 reports, move forward with the formal audit process.
-If you're being bombarded by clients asking for SOC 2 certification, it's time to start.
+Start building security processes and operations before you're under pressure.
+When enterprise customers consistently ask for compliance reports, move forward with formal certification.
+If you're being bombarded by client requests, it's time to start.

 What's the difference between SOC 2 Type I and Type II?